scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 Summary and Conclusion
 =======================

-The HARK project is a modular code library for constructing microeconomic and macroeconomic models with heterogeneous agents.
+The Econ-ARK project's broadest aim is to provide a platform for improving communication and collaboration among economists on technical and computational questions.
+Its first framework, the HARK project, is a modular code library for constructing microeconomic and macroeconomic models with agents who differ from each other in `serious' ways: in dimensions whose consequences cannot be captured by analyzing the behavior of a single agent with average characteristics.

-Portfolio choice under uncertainty is central to nearly all academic models, including modern DSGE models (with and without financial sectors), models of asset pricing (eg. CAPM and C-CAPM), models of financial frictions (eg. Bernanke et al. 1999), and many more.
-Under strict assumptions many of these models can be solved by aggregating agent decision-making and employing the representative agent.
-However when individual agents look very different from one another - for example, different wealth levels, preferences, or exposures to different types of shocks - assumptions required for aggregation can quickly fail and a representative agent is no longer appropriate.
-Code to solve the required heterogeneous-agent models tends to be bespoke and idiosyncratic, often reinvented by different researchers working on similar problems.
-This needless code duplication increases the chance for errors and wastes valuable researcher time.
+The HARK project is the starting point because it is an area where both the need for improvement, and the opportunities for improvement, are great.
+In particular, existing code to solve HA models tends to be bespoke and idiosyncratic, with the consequence that tools are often reinvented by different researchers working on similar problems.
 Researchers should spend their valuable time producing research, not reinventing wheels.
 The HARK toolkit already provides a useful set of industrial strength, reliable, reusable wheels, constructed using a simple and easily extensible framework with clear documentation, testing, and estimation frameworks.

 The longer-term goals of the Econ-ARK project are to create a collaborative codebase that can serve the entire discipline of economics, employing the best of modern software development tools to accelerate understanding and implementation of cutting edge research tools.
-The solution methods employed in HARK are not the only methods available, and those who have additional methodological suggestions are strongly encouraged to contribute!
-Increasing returns to production is one of the few “non-dismal” possibilities in economic thought – we hope to capture this feature of code production in the HARK framework.
-Key next steps include finalizing the general-equilibrium HARK modules, identifying additional baseline models to replicate in HARK, and encouraging a new generation of students to learn from, use, and contribute to the collaborative construction of heterogeneous-agent models.
+The solution methods employed in HARK are not the only methods available, and those who have additional methodological suggestions are strongly encouraged to contribute.

 Bibliography
 ============